1and1/docker-machine-driver-oneandone/README.md

 # 1&amp;1 Cloud Driver for Docker Machine

-1&amp;1 Cloud driver is a plugin for Docker Machine that allows you to automate the provisioning of Docker hosts on 1&amp;1 Server Cloud.
-The plugin is based on [1&amp;1 CloudServer Go SDK](https://github.com/1and1/oneandone-cloudserver-sdk-go) and [Cloud API](https://cloudpanel-api.1and1.com/documentation/1and1/).
+The 1&amp;1 Cloud Driver is a plugin for Docker Machine which allows you to automate the provisioning of Docker hosts on 1&amp;1 Cloud Servers.
+The plugin is based on the [1&amp;1 CloudServer Go SDK](https://github.com/1and1/oneandone-cloudserver-sdk-go) and [Cloud API](https://cloudpanel-api.1and1.com/documentation/1and1/).

 To acquire 1&amp;1 Cloud API credentials visit https://www.1and1.com.

 ## Requirements